Thriller film: 1940s

 Like the spy film, another genre that grew popular due to the war-generated phenomena in the early to mid-1940s saw the rise of thrillers centered around various phases of crime films such as the rise in popularity of detective films.
-These ranged from B-film detectives such as Michael Shayne, The Falcon, Boston Blackie, the Crime Doctor as well as modernize Sherlock Holmes stories having him battle Nazis.
+These ranged from B-film detectives such as Michael Shayne, The Falcon, Boston Blackie, the Crime Doctor as well as modernized Sherlock Holmes stories having him battle Nazis.
 These smaller budget films led to more major productions such as John Huston's The Maltese Falcon (1941) while Murder, My Sweet (1944) introduced the character Philip Marlowe to film.
-Marlowe would appear again in The Big Sleep (1946) while other films Ruben deemed as notable detective mysteries included Laura (1944).
+Marlowe would appear again in The Big Sleep (1946).
 These detective films drew upon thriller and thriller-related genres with their nocturnal atmosphere and style influenced by expressionism.
-These detective films often overlapped with film noir, which arose in the mid-1940s and was coined by French critics in 1946.
-The style was not acknowledge by American filmmakers, critics or audiences while these films were being developed until the 1970s.
-Early films considered as harbingers of the movement include Fritz Lang's You Only Live Once (1937), the b-film Stranger on the Third Floor (1940) and I Wake Up Screaming (1941) and the first universally acknowledged major film noir with Billy Wilder's Double Indemnity.
+They often overlapped with film noir, a style coined by French critics in 1946 which arose in the mid-1940s.
+The film noir style was not acknowledge by American filmmakers, critics or audiences until the 1970s.
+Early films considered as harbingers of the movement include Fritz Lang's You Only Live Once (1937), the b-film Stranger on the Third Floor (1940) and I Wake Up Screaming (1941) and the first universally acknowledged major film noir: Billy Wilder's Double Indemnity.

-During the 1940s, due to filmmaker's participation in making war documentaries and the audience's growing familiarity with these films as being gritty and fact-based, and the influence of other foreign movements such as Italian neo-realism, Hollywood began developing crime films with pictures like The House on 92nd Street and Call Northside 777 (1947) and the most acclaimed of these films with The Naked City (1948) which re-created a police manhunt for a brutal killer.
-These films were shot in actual locations opposed to studio sets.
+During the 1940s, the influence of other foreign movements such as Italian neo-realism and American filmmaker's participation in making war documentaries and the audience's growing familiarity with these documentaries gritty and fact-based style led to Hollywood developing crime films that were shot in actual locations opposed to studio sets.
+These films included The House on 92nd Street and Call Northside 777 (1947) and the most acclaimed of these films, The Naked City (1948) which re-created a police manhunt for a brutal killer.
 These films eventually began toning down their factuality to be applied to more noir styles, such as with Kiss of Death (1947), The Street with No Name (1948), and He Walked by Night (1949).
 Rubin found that placing these films in actual locations increased the tension of the ordinary world opposed to the limited confines of the studio sets.

-Further spy films were made, including The House on 92nd Street which now encompassed anti-communist themes that was inaugurated with films like The Iron Curtain (1948).
-These film heavily drew on 1930s gangster film conventions, with the American branch of the communist parties being depicted like a gangster organization.
-This cycle continued into the 1940s with I Was a Communist for the FBI (1951), The Red Menace (1949), and Samuel Fuller's Pickup on South Street (1953).
+Further spy films were made, including The House on 92nd Street began encompassing anti-communist themes.
+This was inaugurated with films like The Iron Curtain (1948).
+These titles drew on 1930s gangster film conventions, with the American branch of the communist parties being depicted like a gangster organization.
+This cycle continued into the 1950s with I Was a Communist for the FBI (1951), The Red Menace (1949), and Samuel Fuller's Pickup on South Street (1953).